 Sid holds a Bachelor of Mathematics degree (majoring in actuarial science) and graduated with distinction from the University of Waterloo in Ontario, Canada.
 He completed actuarial examinations from the Society of Actuaries.

-Robert S. Schimek is President and Chief Executive Officer of EMEA, AIG Property Casualty.
-He is responsible for AIG’s insurance business in Europe, the Middle East and Africa.
-Mr. Schimek had previously served for six years as Chartis’ Chief Financial Officer, responsible for all worldwide financial operations.
+Robert S. Schimek is President and Chief Executive Officer of the Americas for AIG’s property casualty business.
+He is responsible for the division’s insurance business in the United States, Canada, Latin America, and the Caribbean.
+Previously, Mr. Schimek was located in London where he served as the President and Chief Executive Officer of EMEA.
+Before that, Mr. Schimek was Chief Financial Officer of the division, responsible for all worldwide financial operations.

-Prior to joining AIG, Mr. Schimek was a partner at Deloitte & Touche L.L.P. where, for 18 years he used his public accounting experience to help a diverse range of financial institution clients in the insurance and mortgage banking businesses.
+Before joining AIG, Mr. Schimek was a partner at Deloitte & Touche L.L.P. where, for 18 years, he used his public accounting experience to serve global financial institution clients, including MetLife, The Prudential, and Merrill Lynch.

 Mr. Schreiber joined AIG in 1997 as a Portfolio Manager for AIG Global Investment Group, and has held several positions of increasing responsibility in AIG's investment group, and corporate parent company, before being named to his current position.
 Prior to joining AIG, Mr. Schreiber was a financial analyst for Taylor & Co., a member of Bass Brothers Enterprises of Fort Worth, Texas, where he focused on public and private investments in financial services companies.